 If you’re one of those people who has an external locus of control and you want to become more internally focused, what are some things that you can do?

-Be more declarative in your self-talk.
-Instead of the world happening to you, happen to the world.
+- Be more declarative in your self-talk.
+Instead of the world happening to you, happens to the world.
 Take control.
 Use action verbs with I as the subject rather than something else.

 The next time you come across the person who tells you the big fish stories about how great things were or how close he came to fame before a meteor struck his car, feel a little pity for the poor guy.
 Remember, the Monkey Brain is strong within him and he doesn’t realize just where his locus of control is.

 Do you have a more internal or external locus of control?
 How has it affected your life?
 Have you changed from one to the other?
 What did you do?
 Tell us about it in the comments below!